Pleb5/Pleb5.github.io/pages/quest-7-nokyc-bitcoin.md

 1. Go to HodlHodl [testnet version](https://hhtestnet.com/)
 2. Create 2 testnet accounts.
 You will need 2 test email addresses
     1. For privacy:
-		2. You can use duck [email protection](https://duckduckgo.com/email/faq)
+		2. You can use duck [email protection](https://duckduckgo.com/email/faq) for free
 		3. Protonmail aliases if you pay for a [mail plus subscription](https://proton.me/mail/pricing)[not an affiliate link]
 		4. Or these two combined
 		5. Or just use separate email addresses
     6. Generate and Save your passwords in your Keepass of course(or cloud based password manager since this testnet accounts are not that crucial)
     7. Confirm accounts and log in both of them with different browser sessions(incognito tab or different browsers)
-    8. Either now or later at the trade you will be asked to create an extra “trade password” in the Account settings.
+    8. Either now or later at the trade you will be asked to create an extra `“Trade password”` in the `Account settings`.
 Save those too they are important
 3. Copy an unused address in your testnet wallets and save them in your HodlHodl accounts.
-This is used as the btc buyer’s “release address” where funds arrive after he paid for the sats in fiat
+This is used as the btc buyer’s `Release address` where funds arrive after he paid for the sats in fiat
-    9. Click on your username in HodlHodl and select dashboard
+    9. Click on your username in HodlHodl and select `Dashboard`
     10. Go to Settings and paste the address there from Sparrow
     11. **Always use a different unused release address for every trade**
 4. Create an offer to SELL bitcoin with one of the accounts.
 This is your maker account for this trade